 This Methodology also includes scenarios where existing commercial refrigeration systems are retrofitted to a zero/low-GWP system.
 Retrofitting an existing supermarket to a secondary loop system, for example, is possible but typically requires an extensive remodeling and has not been done to date in the U.S.

-Table lists the default baseline factors in projects involving new commercial/industrial refrigeration systems.
+Table 7: Baseline Default Assumptions for New Commercial/Industrial Refrigeration Projects lists the default baseline factors in projects involving new commercial/industrial refrigeration systems.